jgadsden/tin-whistle-tablature/README.md

 MuseScore plugin to add tablature (fingering) diagrams to a tin whistle staff in a score

 ### Introduction
 This provides a plugin to automatically add fingering / tab diagrams to the notes in scores for tin whistle.
 The plugin will adjust for tin whistles tuned to D, C and Bb, according to the instrument defined for each staff.
-Note that if the staff instrument is not a whistle then no tabs are applied, otherwise the plugin will adjust the tab diagram position for the lowest note possible (currently D, C or Bb).
+Note that if the staff instrument is not a whistle then no tabs are applied, otherwise the plugin will adjust the tab diagram position for the lowest note possible for the particular tuning.

+The common whistle types are supported D (the most common), C and Bb; along with the less common types Eb, F and G.

 ### Installation
 * [Download plugin](https://github.com/jgadsden/tin-whistle-tablature/archive/version2.zip) for MuseScore version 2.